YYN192/ecosystem-simulation/README.md

     python ecosystem_simulation.py
     ```
 2. Enter the number of iterations and initial resource quantity.
-3. Enter the initial population and birth/death rates for each species.
+3. Enter the initial population and birth/death rates for each species, or use the "Autofill" button to populate these values with defaults.
 4. Click "Start Simulation" to run the simulation.
 5. View the simulation report and population plots.
 6. Optionally, save the simulation logs to a file.